MStarmans91/WORC/WORC/doc/static/user_manual.rst

 User Manual
 ===========

-In this chapter we will discuss the parts of WORC in more detail, mostly focussed on the inputs, outputs, and the various workflow possible.
+In this chapter we will discuss the parts of WORC in more detail, mostly focussed on facades, the inputs you can provide to WORC, the outputs, and the various workflow possible.
 We will give a more complete overview of the system and describe the more advanced features.

+We will not discuss the ``WORC.defaultconfig()`` function here, which generates the default configuration, as it is discussed on a separate page, see the :ref:`Config chapter <config-chapter>`.

 .. _tools:

-WORC object and facades
+WORC facades
 ------------------------
 The WORC toolbox is build around of one main object, the ``WORC`` object.
 This object provides all functionality of the toolbox.
 However, to make certain functionalities easier to use and limit the complexity, we have constructed two facades: ``SimpleWORC`` and ``BasicWORC``.
 We advice new users to start with ``SimpleWORC``, more advanced users ``BasicWORC``, and only use ``WORC`` for development purposes.
 Additionally, we advice you to take a look at the :ref:`configuration chapter <config-chapter>` for all the settings that can be adjusted in WORC.

-The specific functionalities of these two facades and the ``WORC`` object itself can be found in this section.
+We give a short description of the two facades here.

 SimpleWORC
 ~~~~~~~~~~~~~~~~